Circulation by microwave-induced vortex transport for signal isolation: Numerical results

 \subsection{Resilience to charge and flux noise}

 Thus far, our analysis has assumed high symmetry: identical, static offset charges $N_{\text{g}i}$ on each island due to the presence of applied voltages $V_{\text{g}i}$ as well as identical loop areas in the central circuit (ensuring identical flux penetration per loop).
-In particular, given our expectation that charge offset is not a strong effect, we arbitrarily set $N_{\text{g}1}=N_{\text{g}2}=N_{\text{g}3}=0.444$ Cooper pairs, $A \approx 0.2484$, and subsequently tuned the external circuit parameters for ideal circulation in the prior parts of this section.
+In particular, given our expectation that charge offset is not a strong effect, we arbitrarily set $N_{\text{g}1}=N_{\text{g}2}=N_{\text{g}3} \approx 0.4$ Cooper pairs, $A \approx 0.2478$, and subsequently tuned the external circuit parameters for ideal circulation in the prior parts of this section.
 However, sources of noise that break this high symmetry are inevitable.
-Each island of the superconducting circuit may be subject to random variation in the offset charge that will necessarily affect performance given the energy regime in which we have chosen to work.
+Each island of the superconducting circuit may be subject to random variation in the offset charge that will necessarily affect performance given the intermediate energy regime in which we have chosen to work.
 Similarly, static flux variations across the device due to imperfections in manufacture of the central circuit or local impurities, unexpected magnetic field gradients, and other phenomena will likely degrade the ideal circulation we have observed in Section~\ref{results}.
 Therefore, we wish to address to what degree this is the case by introducing these sources of noise into our analysis.
+We note that an additional source of disorder is that of the Josephson junctions themselves; we examine this fabrication disorder in Appendix~\ref{app:FD}.

 To test the system's susceptibility to local charge noise, we begin with the system tuned for ideal circulator behavior with equal, fixed offset charges $N_{\text{g}i}$.
-We then introduce an additional random offset charge $\Delta_i$ that is unique for each island and sampled from a normal distribution with a mean of $N_\mu = 0$ and a standard deviation $N_\sigma$ in units of Cooper pair number.
+We then introduce an additional offset charge $\Delta_i$ that is unique for each island and randomly sampled from a normal distribution with a mean of $N_\mu = 0$ and a standard deviation $N_\sigma$ in units of Cooper pair number.
 As detailed and defined in Appendix~\ref{noiseapp}, we assess performance in the presence of charge noise by examining $\text{ER}^\Upsilon_\text{0}$ and $\Upsilon$ as a function of $N_\sigma$, shown in Figs.~\ref{fig:num}c and \ref{fig:num}e, respectively.
-These quantities convey the distribution of the minimum of the extinction ratio for those noise samples resulting in less than 1 dB of insertion loss and the likelihood that this is the case using a sample size of 1000 noise samples.
+These quantities convey the distribution of the minimum of the extinction ratio for those noise samples resulting in less than 1 dB of insertion loss and the likelihood that this is the case using a sample size of 1200 noise samples.